 Not Worth It For:

-- The Extreme Budget Buyer: You pay for this advanced engineering.
+- The Extreme Budget Buyer: You pay for advanced engineering.
 More traditional adjustable options exist at lower price points.

-- The Occasional User: If you use dumbbells once a week, a simpler, less expensive system will likely last you for years anyway.
+- The Occasional User: If you use dumbbells once a week, a simpler, less expensive system will likely last for years anyway.

 If Not Magnetic: The Durability Hierarchy of Adjustable Dumbbells